fhaer/llm-cmi/README.md

 - Replicate/Mixtral-8x7B-Instruct v0.1 7b3212fbaf88
 - Replicate/Llama2-70B-Chat 02e509c78996

-Note: When specifying an Ollama endpoint, available models will be requested form the API at runtime.
+Note: When specifying an Ollama endpoint, available models will be requested at runtime.

 Example Usage:
 - Run with API keys for OpenAI and Replicate: